gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    The above failure cases all result in the receiver failing to recreate the full user message.
-This is a failure of the transport service that is not possible to recover from in the DTLS/SCTP layer and the sender could believe the complete message have been delivered.
+This is a failure of the transport service that is not possible to recover from the DTLS/SCTP layer and the sender could believe the complete message have been delivered.
 This error MUST NOT be ignored, as SCTP lacks any facility to declare a failure on a specific stream or user message,